Teaching Resource

 How to use

-The workbook supports your students to look, make and think during their gallery visit.
+This workbook supports your students to look, make and think during their gallery visit.

 Looking

 There’s no one way to view art.
 Simple, multi-sensory prompts encourage students to explore their surroundings with their whole body before moving on to look out for shapes, patterns and words during their visit.
-A built-in viewfinder encourages students to focus in on artworks, looking for key details and things within the collection that stand out to just them.
+The viewfinder encourages students to focus in on artworks, looking for key details and things within the collection that stand out to them.
 What might they find that no one else could?

-Example prompt: Now use your viewfinder to spot something else you are curious about.
+Now use your viewfinder to spot something else you are curious about.
 Without looking at your page draw the outline of what you see.

 Making